top of page

 Sometimes people buy a franchise they think will make them a lot of money, only to find later they do not enjoy the business.
 The adage, 'know thyself,' certainly applies here.
 You should buy a franchise that centers in an area that you will enjoy for the next 10- to15 years.

-Determine your interests and types of businesses you might really enjoy, then apply it to the franchises which excite you.
-If you don't get excited about making sandwiches, you should not think about owning a subway franchise.
-Contrastingly, if you do get excited about helping others, while growing your wallet, think about an Honest Abe Roofing Franchise
+Determine your interests and types of businesses you might really enjoy, then apply it to the franchises that excite you.
+If you don't get excited about making sandwiches, you should not think about owning a Subway franchise.
+Contrastingly, if you do get excited about helping others while growing your wallet, think about an Honest Abe Roofing Franchise

 3. Are you willing to completely follow the franchisor’s system?